-Clean your cheese drawer to make delicious Fromage Forte.
-Served hot or cold, no one will know you repurposed cheese + reduced food waste to make a cheese dip into an elegant appetizer.
+Clean your cheese drawer to make delicious Fromage Fort.
+Served hot or cold, an unbelievably simple, sensational cheese dip or elegant appetizer.

 Last week I gathered all the odds and ends in the cheese drawer and repurposed it into a cheese dip which is also a company-worthy appetizer.
-My frugal side couldn’t be happier!
+I love making someitng out. of nothing to reduce food waste so my frugal side couldn’t be happier!

 (Check out more recipes and tips to use what you have on hand and reduce food waste.)